This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Norway.

 What happens in the case of a truncated tribunal?
 Is the tribunal able to continue with the proceedings?

-Save for any agreement to the contrary, new arbitrators will be appointed pursuant to the same appointment procedure.
+Save for any agreement to the contrary, new arbitrators will be appointed pursuant to the same appointment procedure (see question 17 and 18 above).

 Are arbitrators immune from liability?